 The Challenge program is an enrichment program for mentally gifted students.
-Students are identified based on multiple criteria including standardized scores on aptitude and achievement tests, teacher and parent recommendations, academic achievement, and psychoeducational testing.
-Students in this program are involved in a variety of activities directed toward the goals of developing creative thought processes, higher level thinking skills, communication skills, group processes, decision making skills, problem solving, vocational and avocational interests and self awareness/self concept.
+Students are identified on the basis of multiple criteria including standardized scores on aptitude and achievement tests, teacher and parent recommendations, academic achievement, and psychoeducational testing.
+Students in this program are involved in a variety of activities directed toward the goals of developing creative thought processes, higher level thinking skills, communication skills, group processes, decision making skills, problem solving, vocational and avocational interests and self-awareness/self-concept.